sunpy/sunraster/irispy_requirements.md

 ## IRISSJIMap

-An object to read in, store and manipulate IRIS slit-jaw imager (SJI) data files the same OBS campaign.
+An object to read in, store and manipulate IRIS slit-jaw imager (SJI) data files from the same OBS campaign.

 #### Data Description